Play to listen

 How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings, who proclaim salvation, who say to Zion, ‘Your God reigns!’
-(Is 52:7)
+(Isaiah 52:7)

 This fallen world is merciless.
-And precious souls are straining under mounting stress—stress-upon-stress, stress-upon-stress.
+Headlines report that Americans are living amid a mental health crisis.
+Precious souls are straining under mounting stress.

 When someone you know receives one more bit of bad news, it helps to be prepared with an encouraging reply.
 Not something trite or rehearsed.
 Not cliché or unmerciful.
 But a comfort from the Lord.
-A reason for your hope.
-Truth they can hold on to.
+A reason for hope.
+Truth to behold.

-Especially now—in these mounting days when people are gasping for courage.
+Especially now, in these mounting days when people are grappling for courage.

-The gospel is God’s gift to the world, for our courage and peace in this world.
-It is that good news every heart needs—for wrapped in its gift is the real beauty of hope and perseverance in the midst of cruel suffering.
+The gospel is God’s gift to the world for salvation, but it also lends courage and peace in a world brimming with crushing, bad news.
+It is that good news every heart needs—for wrapped in its gift is the real beauty of hope and perseverance in the midst of suffering.

 As God has blessed us with a comforting, strengthening word, we can bless others.